AniFichadia/MeetupRaffleApplicationDaggerExample/README.md

 # MeetupRaffleApplicationDaggerExample
-A quick and dirty Meetup Raffle application.
+A quick and dirty Meetup Raffle application using Dagger.
 Disclaimer: This is not how I normally develop Android applications as this was thrown together in a couple hours the night before the presentation.
 This has no error handling and no performance considerations